Point degree spectra of represented spaces: Preliminaries

 \begin{observation} Let $\repsp{X}$ and $\repsp{Y}$ be represented spaces.
 Then, $\repsp{X}\cong_\sigma\repsp{Y}$ if and only if $\repsp{X}\leq_\sigma\repsp{Y}$ and $\repsp{Y}\leq_\sigma\repsp{X}$ \end{observation}

-If underlying spaces are admissibly represented spaces, we also use the terminologies such as {\em $\sigma$-homeomorphism} and {\em $\sigma$-embedding} to denote countably-continuous isomorphism and countably-continuous embedding.

-\subsection{Topological Dimension theory}
+\subsubsection{Topological Dimension theory}

 As general source for topological dimension theory, we point to \name{Engelking} \cite{EngBook}.
-See also \name{van Mill} \cite{vMBook,vMBook2} for infinite dimensional topology.
-A topological space $\repsp{X}$ is \emph{countable dimensional} if it is the union of countably many finite dimensional subspaces.
+See also \name{van Mill} \cite{vMBook2} for infinite dimensional topology.
+A topological space $\repsp{X}$ is \emph{countable dimensional} if it can be written as a countable union of finite dimensional subspaces.
 Recall that a Polish space is countable dimensional if and only if it is {\em transfinite dimensional}, that is, its transfinite small inductive dimension is less than $\omega_1$ (see \cite[pp.~50--51]{hurewicz}).
 One can see that a Polish space $\repsp{X}$ is countable dimensional if and only if $\repsp{X}\leq_\sigma^\mathfrak{T}\Cantor$.